-This notice applies anyone who interacts with All Souls College security, including the College Lodge and CCTV systems operated by All Souls College- including Fellows, staff, students, contractors, and other visitors.
-There are separate privacy notices covering the other aspects of processing of Fellows', staff, student and others' data, including users of the College website, which are available here.
+This notice applies anyone who interacts with All Souls College IT systems, email and telephones/mobile devices.
+It will apply to anyone allowed to use such systems, including our Fellows, Honorary and Emeritus Fellows, staff and any visiting academics who are given temporary access to College IT networks.
+There are separate privacy notices covering the other aspects of processing of Fellows', staff and others' data, including users of the College website, which are available here.